imixs/imixs-workflow/src/site/markdown/restapi/reportservice.md

 | download    | Optional filename for a download request This generates the HTTP Header   Content-disposition,attachment;filename=example.pdf   |download=example.pdf   |

 <strong>Note:</strong> The Imixs JEE Workflow manages the access to workitems by individual access lists per each entity.
 So the result of a collection of workitems will only contain entities where the current user has a  read access right.
-Without that right the wokitem will not be returned by the workflowManager and so it will not be included in the list.
+Without that right the workitem will not be returned by the workflowManager and so it will not be included in the list.